 CISSP vs CISA: What are the domains covered?

 The Certification of CISSP is infused with technical as well as managerial aspects while implementing and managing state-of-the-art information security programs for organizations.
 Professionals owning the CISSP Certification need to align the policies and procedures involved in information security with the objectives of a business.
 This assists in securing the information assets of the organization as required.
-The domains covered in CISSP are listed below:
+The following is a list of the domains that the CISSP covers:

 CISA Certification demonstrates the importance of evaluating the information security program instilled within the organization.
 Certified Information Systems Auditor performs more technical tasks than a CISSP professional.
 Without auditing, professionals in IT security cannot determine whether the data is protected as per the expectations of the organization.
 The domains covered in CISA Certification are as follows:

 Technically CISSP and CISA credentials can not be compared as they cater to different elements of information security.
 Choosing the right certification depends mainly on the career goals of individuals pursuing the credential.
-Individuals who are more interested in auditing and control aspects of information security can take up CISA Certification.
-CISSP Certification can be pursued by individuals who are more inclined towards developing and managing an information security program for the organization.
+Therefore, individuals who are more interested in auditing and control aspects of information security can take up CISA Certification.
+Individuals who are more inclined towards developing and managing an information security program for the organization can pursue CISSP Certification

 Professionals pursuing a career in information security can take up CISSP Certification Course and those willing to broaden their knowledge of IT audit can enroll in CISA Certification Training offered by Unichrone.
 Our trainers have a vast knowledge of the field, thereby assisting in gaining professional insights into cybersecurity and master the latest techniques involved in securing the information assets of the organization.